Anyline/mobile-ocr-documentation-anyline/source/includes/_configuration.md

 ##### Differences to json
 - tree is "flattened" and snake_case
 - captureResolution is defined by preferred_preview_width and preferred_preview_height
+- pictureResolution is defined by preferred_picture_width and preferred_picture_height
 - colors contain alpha value, so there is no extra option for alpha

 <a name="iosConfig"> </a>